MaisonetteWorld/slate/source/index.html.md

 # Wished Products

-Get all wished products, only accessible to admin users
+Update a wished product.
+Users can update their own wished products, admins can update any.

 ## Create a wished product